Volume 68, Issue 5

 LCMH Endowment Benefits Laurens County Agencies

-Each year, GHS presents Laurens County Memorial Hospital (LCMH) with endowment funds to distribute to community organizations at the discretion of the hospital’s board.
+Each year, Prisma Health presents Laurens County Memorial Hospital (LCMH) with endowment funds to distribute to community organizations at the discretion of the hospital’s board.
 To be eligible for consideration, agencies must spend funds in programs that improve community and population health in Laurens County.

 Seven Laurens County health groups will benefit from this year’s endowment: Bell Federation for the Blind, Bridging the Gap, Good Shepherd Free Medical Clinic, Hospice of Laurens County, Laurens County Cancer Association, Laurens County Home for the Aged and the Laurens County Future Scholarship Program.